CESNET/Nemea/README.md

 Installation
 ============

+For the list of dependencies, please have a look into [dependencies.md](./dependencies.md).

 There are three different ways of installation of the Nemea system covered in this document: vagrant, binary packages and spurce codes.